-When used in a cosmetics or personal care product, humectants are formulated in conjunction with several types of ingredients such as emulsifiers, antioxidants, preservatives, and more to provide and ensure moisture and other active ingredients are absorbed and create the desired barrier to help retain moisture.
-By keeping moisture close to the skin or hair, humectants can play a crucial role in keeping dryness at bay.
+When used in a cosmetics or personal care product, manufacturers formulate humectants with several ingredients such as occlusives, emollients, antioxidants, preservatives, and more to provide our skin with moisture and aid our skin in absorbing other active ingredients.
+Additionally, humectants can create a desired barrier to outside elements that helps retain skin moisture.

 Are humectants found in food and other products?

-You can always check the safety of any ingredient, including humectants on the FDA’s website.
+You can always check the safety of any ingredient, including humectants, on the FDA’s website.
 You can also check out the ingredients of specific cosmetic and personal care products at the Cosmetic Ingredient Review’s website database.

 The good news.